Lake Texcoco Ecological Park

 The Lake Texcoco Ecological Park, officially called Parque Ecológico Lago de Texcoco (PELT), is a national park in the State of Mexico, and a federal government project.
 It is part of the larger metropolitan area in the Valley of Mexico, around Mexico City.

 The planned area for the park is 14,000 ha, of which 4,800 ha will be public spaces.
 The park was inaugurated by the president of Mexico Andrés Manuel López Obrador on 30 August 2024.
-The park was designated after the cancelling of an airport in the same location.
+The park was designated after the cancellation of an airport in the same location.

-The park is both a major ecological restoration project, and possesses great potential for climate adaptation for Mexico City.
+The park is both a major ecological restoration project, and a site with great potential for climate adaptation for Mexico City.

 History

 Before the arrival of the Spanish in 1519, the indigenous groups of the area were thriving.
 Specifically in the Valley of Mexico, the Teotihuacan, Toltecs, and Aztecs had risen to power at different points throughout history.
 In 1519, however, only the Aztecs were still active civilizations.
 The Aztec empire was conquered by the Spanish in 1521, and the city of Tenochtitlan was rebuilt and named Mexico City.